-Children who play in cars can accidentally get trapped inside the trunk.
+Children who play in cars can accidentally get trapped inside the trunk and be seriously injured or could die.
 Teach your children not to play in or around cars.
-Know how to operate the emergency trunk opener (US models only) and decide if your children should be shown how to use this feature (see page 69). • Keep car keys out of the reach of children.
+Know how to operate the emergency trunk opener and decide if your children should be shown how to use this feature (See page 69). • Keep car keys out of the reach of children.
 Even very young children learn how to unlock vehicle doors, turn on the ignition, and open the trunk, which can lead to accidental injury or death.